wq/wq/docs/app/model.js.md

 As with `ds.set()` (which is called internally), it is not strictly necessary to wait for the promise returned by `update()` to resolve, but it's still a good idea.

+> Note: `[model].update()` is not designed to automatically publish local changes to a remote database.
+Instead, [wq/outbox.js] can be used to sync changes back to the server.
+The typical workflow (configured automatically by [wq/app.js]) is to have each `<form>` submission be processed by [wq/outbox.js], which will sync the form data to the server and then update any local models with the newly saved data.

 #### `[model].fetchUpdate(params, [key])`
 `fetchUpdate()` retrieves and applies an update to a locally cached model.
 The web query used to retrieve the original list will be combined with the `params` object to request a partial update from the server.
 The `key` argument is passed on to `update()`.